pulumi/docs/content/blog/from-cdk-pulumi-evolution-of-sst/index.md

 ### What is SST's Ion?

 Ion is the code name for a new engine for deploying SST applications.
-The constructs (or components) are defined using Terraform providers and deployed using Pulumi instead of CDK and CloudFormation (CFN).
+The constructs (or components) are deployed using Pulumi instead of CDK and CloudFormation (CFN).
 Once Ion is stable, it will be released as SST v3.

 ### Does SST use mostly Terraform or Pulumi?